Miskiyu/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio1/README.md

 - pip
 - tabulate, you can download with pip install tabulate

-choose the mode of operation
+# Choose the mode of operation

--Server mode:
+# Server mode:
-    - if you want to mesaure the network perfrmance of server start Simpleperf in server mode by running: python -s port and ip has default if you dont want to write ip and port
+- if you want to mesaure the network perfrmance of server start Simpleperf in server mode by running:
+    - python -s
+port and ip has default if you dont want to write ip and port

-    -server has three other options:
+-  server has three other options:
     -  -f (format)
     - -p (port)
     - -b (ip)

-Client
+# Client
 - if you want to mesaure the network performance between client adn server, start Simpleperf in client mode by running:
     -  simpleperf -c

     client have 5 options
     -